appcornerit/DeploydKit/README.md

 ```

 #### Files
-Require a Amazon Simple Storage Service (Amazon S3) configured on s3-bucket resource for Deployd on Deployd-Modules
+Require a Amazon Simple Storage Service (Amazon S3) configured on s3-bucket resource for Deployd on Deployd-Modules.

 ```objc
 // Saving